-It is possible to reorganize the information in the Package Browser in a number of ways:

-- In User Defined format, sort the items by any column value in ascending or descending order, by clicking on the column header; initially the elements are listed in numerical order (if level numbering is turned on in the Browser window) or alphabetical order within type - Change the sequence of columns by dragging column headers left or right - In Hierarchy format, the 'Name' column is always on the left; you cannot move any other column into that position, although you can rearrange the sequence of the rest of the columns information in User Defined format and switch to Hierarchy format your information structure is altered, and it is not restored when you switch back to User Defined format Show Elements in a Child Package Double-click on the child Package in the list to re-focus the display, showing the contents of that Package only.
+In 'List View', the Package Browser has two formats that influence the use of other options on the display: • User Defined format, initially a flat list, where you can define how the element information is grouped on the screen using the value-grouping band below the toolbar Hierarchy format, where the elements are already organized into their Package and element hierarchies in the display (the value-grouping band is disabled) To set the format, click on the icon in the toolbar and select (for Hierarchy format) or deselect (for User Defined format) the 'Show Element Hierarchy' option. format) or deselect (for User Defined format) the Show Element Hierarchy option.
+Change Standard View display It is possible to reorganize the information in the Package Browser in a number of ways: • In User Defined format, sort the items by any column value in ascending or descending order, by clicking on the column header; initially the elements are listed in numerical order (if level numbering is turned on in the Browser window) or alphabetical order within type • Change the sequence of columns by dragging column headers left or right • In Hierarchy format, the 'Name' column is always on the left; you cannot move any other column into that position, although you can rearrange the sequence of the rest of the columns Because of this, if you group or sort information in User Defined format and switch to Hierarchy format your information structure is altered, and it is not restored when you switch back to User Defined format Show Elements in a Child Package Double-click on the child Package in the list to re-focus the display, showing the contents of that Package only.
 Display Element Properties Double-click on the element line to display the element 'Properties' dialog, or press Ctrl+Enter.
 If the Properties window is open, click on any element to make it the focus of the Properties window.
-Select Items Select: An element by clicking on it A specific value by clicking twice on it (not double-clicking); either the value becomes directly editable (overtype or select from drop-down) or the 'Properties' dialog displays in which you can edit the value Several individual elements by holding Ctrl as you click on them A range of elements by holding Shift as you click on the first and last in the range Add new items to the Package Click on a listed element and press Ctrl+N or the Insert key, or right-click and select the 'Add New Element' option.
-The 'New Element' dialog displays; complete the fields and click on the Create button.
-In Model Hierarchy format, the new element is inserted as a sibling of the selected element, in its parent Package In User Defined format, the new element is added to the root Package selected for display in the Package Browser Add a child element to the selected element Click on the selected element and press Ctrl+Shift+N. The 'New Element' dialog displays; complete the fields and click on the Create button.
-In Model Hierarchy format, the new element is inserted as a child of the selected element In User Defined format, the new element is added to the root Package selected for display in the Package Browser
+Select Items Select: • An element by clicking on it • A specific value by clicking twice on it (not double-clicking); either the value becomes directly editable (overtype or select from drop-down) or the 'Properties' dialog displays in which you can edit the value • Several individual elements by holding Ctrl as you click on them • A range of elements by holding Shift as you click on the first and last in the range Add new items to the Package Click on a listed element and press Ctrl+N or the Insert key, or right-click and select the 'Add New Element' option.
+The 'New Element' dialog displays; complete the fields and click on the Create button. • In Model Hierarchy format, the new element is inserted as a sibling of the selected element, in its parent Package • In User Defined format, the new element is added to the root Package selected for display in the Package Browser Add a child element to the Click on the selected element and press Ctrl+Shift+N. selected element The 'New Element' dialog displays; complete the fields and click on the Create button.